Help from home care aid makes aging a gift, not a burden

 - Share your preferences with family and friends.

 - Learn about available services to help you as you age.
-Physicians, social workers, geriatric care managers and other healthcare professionals can guide you in this, and your local Area Agency or Council on Aging can provide a listing of home care aid services available in your area.
+Physicians, social workers, geriatric care managers and other healthcare professionals can guide you in this.
+Also your local Area Agency or Council on Aging can provide a listing of home care aid services available in your area.